A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 If $G$ has at least 2 ends, then any infinite $G_a$ has at least 2 ends (where vertices from $\Cut_{\infty}(G_a)$ are also regarded as ``ends''), so $\core(G_a)$ is not empty.
 Also, if $G$ has a simply connected embedding $\iota$, then the restriction $\iota|_{G_a}$ is a simply connected embedding of $G_a$ placing $\Cut_{\infty}(G_a)$ on the topological boundary of the infinite topological face of $G_a$.
-Thus the block $G_a$ is in the setting of subsection \ref{subsection:technical_difficulty}.
+Thus the block $G_a$ satisfies the assumptions of Lemma \ref{lemma:full_core_special_vertices}.